Do you know how long it takes to run a mile? It depends on many factors such as your age, gender, height, weight, etc.

 Furthermore, it is possible to improve on someone else’s natural ability.
 For example, if you were born with very long arms or legs, you could train yourself to become much stronger and faster by exercising those areas.

 Although gender and age aren’t your responsibility, you have plenty of control over your fitness levels.

-Studies show that runners are less elite but generally in good shape and can complete one mile in 9-10 minutes, on average.
+Studies show that runners are less elite but generally in good shape and can complete one mile in 9-10 minutes.

 If you’re beginning to take up running, you may be able to complete 1 mile in 12-15 minutes.
 As you increase endurance, you improve your ability to run.